wikimedia/pywikibot/ROADMAP.rst

 Code cleanups
 -------------

+* Raise an Error exception if 'titles' is still used as where parameter in Site.search()
 * Deprecated version.get_module_version() function was removed
 * Deprecated setOptions/getOptions OptionHandler methods were removed
 * Deprecated from_page() method of CosmeticChangesToolkit was removed